 Take time to get to know your physicians, nurses and other support staff.
 It is good to remember that your caregivers, in many ways, are just like you.
 Although they are there to serve and take care of you, make an effort to get to know them better on a deeper level.
 Some simple actions include remembering their names, be interested in their family members, and ask about their hobbies and interests.
 Those simple gestures along with sincere gratitude can go a long way to strengthen the relationship.

 Obviously, these tips also work with getting an appointment with physicians of all specialties.
-So try those methods in getting an appointment with your doctor.
+So try those methods of getting an appointment with your doctor.
 Please share it with your friends and family members if you think this article is helpful.
 Also, if you have any good tips, please share and leave us comments.